biblio.bib

 }

-AUTHOR = {Laurent Hubert and Thomas Jensen and Vincent},
+author = {Laurent Hubert and Thomas Jensen and Vincent Monfort and David

 “not allow partially initialized objects to be